 Keith M Taddei

-Keith M. Taddei received a B.S. in Physics from Lewis University where he performed undergraduate research building and characterizing open cavity infrared lasers.
-He then received his Ph.D. in Physics from Northern Illinois University where he held a joint position as a guest graduate researcher at Argonne National Laboratory in the Neutron and X-ray Scattering Group and received funding through a dissertation completion fellowship.
-His research focused on the synthesis and study via scattering techniques of iron-based superconductors.
-As a postdoctoral associate at Oak Ridge National Laboratory (ORNL), he has continued to use neutron scattering to study quantum materials including multiferroics, low-dimensional systems and rare-earth magnetism.
-He currently leads a collaboration to investigate an exotic family of quasi-one-dimensional superconducting materials to understand how incipient orders lead to unconventional superconductivity.
-He helps operate and support the High Flux Isotope Reactor’s neutron powder diffractometer instrument HB-2A.
-Dr. Taddei is a member of the APS, ACA, PDS, NSSA, Sigma Xi and is the current secretary of ORNL’s post graduate association.
+Keith Taddei received a B.S. in Physics from Lewis University where he performed research building and characterizing open cavity lasers.
+He received his Ph.D. in Physics from Northern Illinois University where he held a joint position as a researcher at Argonne National Laboratory in the Neutron and X-ray Scattering group.
+There his research focused on the synthesis and study of unconventional superconductors.
+He then took a postdoc at Oak Ridge National Laboratory, where he continued to use neutron scattering to study low-dimensional superconductors, multiferroics and novel magnet states.
+Keith is currently an instrument scientist on the WAND2 and HB-2A diffractometers of ORNL’s HFIR.
+His current research focuses on using neutron scattering (and advancing neutron scattering techniques) to study magnetic Weyl semimetals, spin-triplet superconductivity and triangular lattice antiferromagnets.